-Where members join the Labour Party as affiliated trade union members and consent to this, we will share necessary data with the Labour Party in order to verify your trade union membership.
+Where members join the Labour Party as affiliated trade union members and consent to this, we will share necessary data with the Labour Party to verify your trade union membership.

-How E tū may use members information as a visitor to the website or as a potential member
+How E tū may use members and registered user’s information as a visitor/user to the websites or as a potential member

-Personal data submitted on this website will only be used for the purposes (or closely related purposes) that it was collected.
+Personal data submitted on the E tū websites will only be used for the purposes (or closely related purposes) that it was collected.

 We may use your personal information to:

-- administer the E tū’s website, My Etū, Delegates Site and the E tū Union Toolbox as an electronic membership card app;
+- administer the E tū’s websites, My Etū, Delegates Site, and the E tū Union Toolbox as an electronic membership card app;

 - for the purpose of direct marketing if you have requested information on a particular product or service.

-In the event that you are a potential member applying for membership we will in addition process your data for the purpose of progressing your application for membership.
+If you are a potential member applying for membership we will in addition process your data to progress your application for membership

-Any personal data provided by you on any social media or other external website or service (including any that you link to from this website) will be subject to and governed by the privacy notice and policies of the organisation that operates the relevant platform/website.
+Any personal data provided by you on any social media or other external websites or services (including any that you link to from this website) will be subject to and governed by the privacy notice and policies of the organisation that operates the relevant platform/website.

 Privacy and cookies

-We may collect statistical information about your visit to help us improve the Website.
-We use Google Analytics for tracking usage of our Website.
+We may collect statistical information about your visit to help us improve the E tū websites.
+We use Google Analytics for tracking the usage of our websites.
 This information is aggregated and non-personally identifying.
 It includes:

 - your IP addresses